LIer Tim Melia’s hard work pays off with MLS award

 Tim Melia’s journey through professional soccer hasn’t always been easy.
 Maybe that’s what has made his recent success even more special for the former East Islip High School standout.

-“It wasn’t always the greatest road — there were a lot of ups and downs,” said Melia.
+“It wasn’t always the greatest road — there were a lot of ups and downs,” Melia said.
 “There were times I wasn’t sure if it was going to work out, but I continued to work hard.”

 The low point according Melia was being cut by Chivas USA in 2014 after he spent three seasons as a backup goalie.